Homemade Caffeine-Free Herbal Tea Using Mint

 Preserving Fresh Mint

-But during the fall when I’m cutting the whole plant back I’ll be bringing in much more fresh mint than just a mid-year trimming.
-I need to preserve all those mint leaves for later since I like to have dry mint leaves in my pantry.
+But during the fall when I’m cutting the whole plant back I’ll be bringing in much more fresh mint than the first trimming of the year.
+I need to preserve that mint for later.

 You can use a dehydrator to dry the mint.
 It only takes 2-3 hours generally – again depending upon how many leaves you’re drying.